ncatlab/nlab-content/pages/6/1/6/7/17616/content.md

   }
 $$

-and hence provides components for the reuqired diagram in $TowCartSp$.
+and hence provides components for the required diagram in $TowCartSp$.

 =--